Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 18.5 Your Order is accepted by us and becomes binding only when we expressly confirm the Order in writing by email or post.

 18.7 Before going live with your site we will provide you with all the necessary user guides, support guides and training (as agreed in the price) to ensure you are ready for this “post live” website period.
-Providing you have taken our website hosting package we will agree to support you with “bug fixes and user training queries” throughout the lifetime that the website is hosted on our Community Action Suffolk servers.
+Providing you have taken our website hosting package we will agree to support you with “bug fixes and user training queries” throughout the lifetime that the website is hosted on our IT Services at CAS Ltd servers.
 Please note this does not include changes to your website beyond the original specification or beyond the agreed design as stated in 18.2.

-18.8 A single static mock-up page of the website home page and (“inner page template” and other agreed templates at the time will be designed and submitted to you for approval if you choose our bespoke package.
+18.8 A single static mock-up page of the website home page, “inner page template” and other agreed templates at the time will be designed and submitted to you for approval if you choose our bespoke package.
 These mock-up pages will then be used for the overall design of the website.
 Once you have approved the design of this page, any alteration by you to the design may result in additional charges.

 18.9 Following acceptance of our “mock-up pages” we will build a fully functional website, based on your original specification, hosted on our test server so you can test the full site in it’s working state.
 Once you are happy with the test site we will work with you to set a date and time to go live with your new website.

-18.10 As part of our agreement with you we will transfer the agreed content from your existing website or from content you have written for the website.
-The content will be applied to the (“inner page template”) that you will have agreed in the (“project life-cycle”).
-We will only replicate the formatting of content from your existing website or from the document of content you send us and to the agreed (“inner page template”).
+18.11 If you choose to take our content migration service we will transfer the agreed content from your existing website or from content you have written for the website.
+We will only replicate the formatting of content from your existing website or from the document of content you send us and to the agreed templates.
 No further additional formatting will be applied without prior agreement and without agreement to the additional costs this will likely incur.
 Our content migration service is based around a “best as we can” approach where we will transfer all the agreed content but we cannot guarantee this will be issue free.
 Because of the nature of large scale content migration it is not always possible to migrate content without issue.

 Price and Payment

-18.13 The price or charges for any Design Services will be as set out in the quotation submitted by us prior to your Order (“Price”).
-All prices are in pounds sterling and inclusive of Value Added Tax (“VAT”) at the relevant rate, which shall be payable by you in addition to the Price.
+18.17 The price or charges for any Design Services will be as set out in the quotation submitted by us prior to your Order (“Price”).
+All prices are in pounds sterling.

-18.14 Immediately upon acceptance of your Order by us the full Price of the selected Design Service shall be due and payable, however only on completion of the project is the full price required to be paid.
+18.18 Immediately upon acceptance of your Order by us the full Price of the selected Design Service shall be due and payable, however only on completion of the project is the full price required to be paid.
 All annual charges (as set out in our quotation) will become due annually and each year (on a specific anniversary date) you will be given an opportunity to renew or not renew these services.
 We do request a 25% deposit (of the final cost) at the start of the project and this is payable on standard 30 day terms.

-18.15 We accept single payments by cheque (payable to “IT Services at CAS Ltd”), or BACS.
+18.19 We accept single payments by cheque (payable to “IT Services at CAS Ltd ”), or BACS.
 Without limitation, we do not accept any card payments.
 We reserve the right to withdraw any payment methods at any time and to vary our prices without notice to you.

-18.16 We endeavor but do not guarantee to complete the Design Services by any given completion date or within any agreed timescale.
+18.20 We endeavour but do not guarantee to complete the Design Services by any given completion date or within any agreed timescale.
 Time shall not be of the essence.